solana-labs/solana/book/src/proposals/simple-payment-and-state-verification.md

 Leaders should coalesce the validator votes by stake weight into a single entry.
 This will reduce the number of entries necessary to create a receipt.

-### Chain of Entries
+### Chain of Components in Merkle Path

-A receipt has a PoH link from the payment or state Merkle Path root to a list of consecutive validation votes.
+A receipt has a PoH link from the Payment or State Merkle Path Root to a list of consecutive validation votes.

 It contains the following:

-* State -&gt; Bank-Merkle
+* Transaction -&gt; Entry-Merkle -&gt; Block-Merkle -&gt; Bank-Merkle (for Payment Merkle Path)

   or

-* Transaction -&gt; Entry-Merkle -&gt; Block-Merkle -&gt; Bank-Merkle
+* State -&gt; Bank-Merkle (for State Merkle Path)

 And a vector of PoH entries: